Aliases for RAD23B Gene

 GeneCards Summary for RAD23B Gene

 RAD23B (RAD23 Homolog B, Nucleotide Excision Repair Protein) is a Protein Coding gene.
 Diseases associated with RAD23B include Xeroderma Pigmentosum, Group C and Xeroderma Pigmentosum, Variant Type.
-Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Nucleotide excision repair.
+Among its related pathways are Transport to the Golgi and subsequent modification and Nucleotide excision repair.
 GO annotations related to this gene include single-stranded DNA binding and polyubiquitin binding.
 An important paralog of this gene is RAD23A.

 UniProtKB/Swiss-Prot for RAD23B Gene